 Decision-making meetings without follow-through are a waste of team members’ time.

 Gathering everyone together for a meeting takes resources and logistical commitments.
-To make it worth the effort, attendees need to leave with clear action items and an understanding of how their assigned action item helps to reach larger goals.
+To make it worth the effort, attendees need to leave with clear action items and an understanding of how these tasks helps to reach larger goals.

 Action items are the next steps necessary to achieve your goals after a meeting.
 They can be handled or easily led by a single person.
 They are typically created when decisions are made in a meeting about how to execute a plan or work towards a goal. ✅